okwast/MasterSharingCore/README.md

 ## Note
 This package is in early a state of development and should not yet be used in a productive environment.
+Please feel free to have a look at the [code](https://github.com/okwast/MasterSharingCore).